YFRP01/YFRP01/README.md

 Creator of the **Green Congo Basin** (GCB) Project — an initiative dedicated to raising environmental awareness, reducing carbon footprints, and promoting green technology through digital platforms.

-Currently building solutions at the intersection of climate and code.
+Currently building solutions at the intersection of climate, education , finance and code.

 ### What I'm About:
 - **Scholarship Applicant & Driven Learner**: Eager to grow through global opportunities and challenges.